Whether a student can get student finance depends on their:

 They might still be able to get student finance if they’re:

-- a stateless person, or the family member of one.
+- a stateless person, including eligible family members; or

 To get a Maintenance Loan, students must be under 60 when they start their course.

 There’s no upper age limit to get any grants or a Tuition Fee Loan.